Skip to main content

 • spots look infected (red, swollen, warm, or oozing pus)

-• your child has a fever that's getting worse after the first few days
+• fever is getting worse after the first few days (may indicate secondary infection)

 • your child is not drinking fluids